OpenJDK

 OpenJDK (Open Java Development Kit) is a free and open-source implementation of the Java Platform, Standard Edition (Java SE).
-It is the result of an effort Sun Microsystems began in 2006.
-The implementation is licensed under the GPL-2.0-only with a linking exception.
-Were it not for the GPL linking exception, components that linked to the Java class library would be subject to the terms of the GPL license.
-OpenJDK is the official reference implementation of Java SE since version 7.
+It is the result of an effort Sun Microsystems began in 2006, four years before the company was acquired by Oracle Corporation.
+The implementation is licensed under the GNU General Public License 2 with a linking exception, preventing components that linked to the Java Class Library becoming subject to the terms of the GPL license.
+OpenJDK is the official reference implementation of Java SE since version 7, and is the most popular distribution of the JDK.